Overview of Cal State LA's Quality Assurance (QA) Program

 This workshop explores the eight General Standards in the QM Rubric and provides a framework to build a blended course.
 While QM recognizes that each institution will define "blended" in its own way, this framework will work with any combination of face-to-face and online elements.
 Participants use the QM Rubric to review key blended elements and develop a course development plan.
 Participants can expect to spend about 8-10 hours per week to successfully complete this two-week fully online workshop.
 (Cost: $150)

 Note: Participants will be working on a portion of an existing course throughout the session that will be redesigned into a blended course component.

 Intended Audience: Faculty who have already taught face-to-face, and are interested in designing a hybrid course.

 Applying the Quality Matters Rubric (APPQMR)

 QM's flagship workshop on the QM Rubric and the process of using the QM Rubric to review online/hybrid courses.
 It is intended for a broad audience, including faculty, instructional designers, administrators, and adjunct instructors who wish to understand more about quality considerations in online and hybrid/blended course design.
-Participants taking the fully online version of this workshop should expect to spend at least 15-20 hours on activities during the two week duration.
-Participants taking the face-to-face training will spend 7.5 hours in the training session.
+Participants taking the fully online version of this workshop should expect to spend at least 15-20 hours on activities during the two-week duration.
+(Cost: $200 or may be offered through the CSU at a reduced rate.)